IBM/virtualhelpdesk/README.md

 1. Modify the hostname portion of `MAXIMO_REST_URL` environment variable to point to your ICD/Maximo system.
 If you are connecting to trial ICD system, you may have to modify its context root as well.
 For example, if the URL used to login to the trial ICD system is https://siwr35cdwsa-tr3.sccd.ibmserviceengage.com/maximo_t4hj, the URL in the .env file will be https://siwr35cdwsa-tr3.sccd.ibmserviceengage.com/meaweb_t4hj/os/MXSR.

 1. Set `MAXIMO_PERSONID` environment variable to a valid person ID in your ICD/Maximo system.
-For example, `MAXADMIN`.
+For example, MAXADMIN.
 Note, the person ID is typically case sensitive.

-1. Set `MAXIMO_UI_URL` environment variable in the similar way as you have done for `MAXIMO_REST_URL` environment variable.
+1. Set `MAXIMO_UI_URL` environment variable in the similar way as you have done for MAXIMO_REST_URL environment variable.
 Change its hostname and context root.

     ```bash
     # For Application Server Authentication (LDAP)